In this article, we’re covering the basics of green juice, so naturally including a basic, easy-to-drink green vegetable juice recipe.

 Not only nutritious and easy to drink, green juice also contains a small amount of soluble fiber.
 Although this amount is minimal, green juice is still a much healthier alternative to soft drinks.

 If you want a drink with high fiber content, try a green smoothie instead.

 How Many Calories Does Green Vegetable Juice Have?

 Green vegetable juice often has very little calories in comparison to other drinks.
 Its sweetness is rather mild, as the sugar content of fruits and vegetables is minimal.

 Our green vegetable juice recipe, specifically, yields around 86 calories per serving.
 They come mostly from vegetables and fruits, and from a little bit of sugar we added to balance the taste.

 If you prefer a less-sweet, fewer-calorie green juice, you can skip the sugar to bring that amount to less than 64.
-By using green apple instead of ripe ones, the calorie content would be even less.

 Types of Green Vegetables/ Fruits to Juice

 Since green juice is made mainly from vegetables, it needs to be done properly, or you’ll have a bad-tasting drink.
 A good green vegetable juice recipe, or green juice recipes in general, should include the following: